 Despite longstanding commitments to policy coherence for development, alignment between the EU's various external policies still remains insufficient, while commitments to build long term outcomes for crisis-affected populations are often deprioritised in favour of politically motivated security concerns.
-As a first step to change this, the EU should adopt the SDGs as the guiding principle to drive collective outcomes across the full range of the EU's external action, with a First Vice President fully empowered to drive effective and coordinated implementation.
-All policies should be advancing the attainment of the SDGs for conflict and crisis affected people, and their outcomes should be aligned to national SDG implementation plans and integrated into the European semester process.
-The next EU Migration Agenda, the Multi-Annual Financial Framework and the revision of the EU Trust Fund for Africa provide an opportunity for the EU to re-assess its priorities in line with the achievement of the SDGs and to shape comprehensive asylum and migration policies that truly protect people on the move, while fostering resilience in countries of origin, transit and destination.
+As a first step to change this, the EU should adopt the SDGs as the guiding principle to drive collective outcomes across the full range of the EU's external action.
+All policies should advance the SDGs for conflict and crisis-affected people, and their outcomes should be aligned to national SDG implementation plans and integrated into the European semester process.
+The new Pact on Migration and Asylum, the Multiannual Financial Framework and the proposed Neighbourhood, Development and International Cooperation Instrument provide an opportunity for the EU to re-assess its priorities in line with the achievement of the SDGs and to shape comprehensive asylum and migration policies that truly protect people on the move, while fostering resilience in countries of origin, transit and destination.

 EU-funded programmes implemented by humanitarian organisations have a critical role to play in delivering progress towards SDG targets in fragile states.
 But while the average crisis lasts ten years or more, the majority of humanitarian funding is provided in short term tranches.
-Unless more multi-year funding is made available, we will not be meeting the realities of current humanitarian crisis, and the longer term development indicators for these populations will remain tragically out of step with the rest of the world.
+Unless more multi-year funding is made available, we will not be meeting the realities of current humanitarian crises, and the longer term development indicators for these populations will remain tragically out of step with the rest of the world.